liahnee/ntn-takehome/readme.md

 At 1200px or larger width, width is fixed.
 At 800px or smaller with, the options' flex-direction are set to column.

-## Current bug

-Fetch unstable and does not always successfully receives correct response from handlers.
-Selecting different exam options or refreshing the page creates another success/failure.

 ## Updates nedded

 Tests, fetch failure response, login, edit reservation per receipt/login, etc